 Rather than giving you the blow by blow, just peruse these pictures from our two nights, three days traversing the Denali Highway.
 You decide.

-While we didn’t stop to stay, we did with the Tangle Lakes area – this will clearly be on our target list for next time we get up this way.
+While we didn’t stop to stay, we did visit the Tangle Lakes area – this will clearly be on our target list for next time we get up this way.

 Next stop: Valdez.